TLX-Protocol/protocol/README.md

 The helpers in directory `src/helpers` are not considered part of the core protocol.
 They are lightweight wrappers used to help with integration of off-chain components such as the UI or analytics ect.

 ### ZapSwap

-The `ZapSwapDirect` and `ZapSwapIndirect` contracts enable the minting and redeeming of leveraged tokens with assets other than the base asset.
-Swaps are executed exclusively through `Velodrome`.
-The `ZapSwapDirect` contract is used when the zap asset and the base asset are swapped directly through one liquidity pool.
-The `ZapSwapIndirect` contract is used for assets that require two swaps.
+The `ZapSwap` contract enables the minting and redeeming of leveraged tokens with assets other than the base asset.
+Swapping a zap asset can be routed through `Uniswap V3` or `Velodrome V2`.
+The base asset is eventually always swapped on `Velodrome V2`.
+The `SwapData` of a particular asset which determines its swap route can be set and updated by the contract owner.